Gay/LGBT Pride Month will be over in about two weeks. Wanting respect is reasonable, but I don’t agree with much of what’s said on this issue.

 I think respect makes more sense than lashing out at my fellow-sinners.

 Respecting dignity, and practicing forgiveness, doesn’t make a sin okay.
-But remembering how often I’ve made regretted decisions, and how easily I could have made others, helps me avoid self-righteous indignation.
+But remembering how often I’ve made regrettable decisions, and how easily I could have made others at least as regrettable, helps me avoid self-righteous indignation.
 Or curb it, when I forget.

 One decision I don’t regret is the one that kept me alive, about a half-century ago.

 I’m okay with that: particularly since someone very dear to me killed herself.

 That’s because sin isn’t just about me and God.
 I’m not loving my neighbor if I see nothing wrong with someone hurting my neighbor.
 (Catechism, 2196)

 It’s a matter of hating the sin, loving the sinner: and leaving the judging of persons to God.
 (Catechism, 1861)

 I remember the ‘good old days’ before 1968, and thank God they’re not coming back.